|Friday||2pm - 7pm||N/A||N/A|

 Other display options include:

-- plastic display stands (for displaying prices / special offers etc)
+- small plastic display stands (for displaying prices / special offers etc)

 - tablet stands (if you are planning to use iPads / tablets)